Kartones/python/README.md

 ![Doom PSX fire effect in pygame](doc/fire-effect.png)
 * `\pic-to-png`: Exporter from Oper Soft's old MS-DOS games .PIC files to .PNG images.
 * `\rpg-combat-kata`: A coding kata.
 I went for an inside-out TDD approach, building only the minimal needed functionality.
+* `\shopping-cart-with-discounts`: Tiny implementation of a shopping cart with an extensible discounts system.
 * `\shopping-lists`: A pet project to easily manage shopping lists.
 Mobile-friendly although nothing too complex nor feature-full.
 See its README for more details.
 * `\trello-backup`: Script to export your trello boards as json files, plus all attachments.
 One folder per board with data inside.
 * `\twitter-purge`: Script to delete your tweets older than X days (5 with sample config).
 Best setup as a cron job to run hourly or daily.